Best AI File Renamer & Batch Rename Tools for Mac in 2026

 - One-time pricing instead of monthly subscriptions

-- BYOK (bring your own key) option for unlimited renames at bare API cost
+- BYOK (bring your own key) option for unlimited cloud renames at bare API cost

 Limitations:

-- Free tier caps at 50 renames per month (though BYOK removes this)
+- Free tier caps at 50 free renames (though BYOK removes this)

 2. Renamer.ai